Winter and Snow Sports

 Each ride lasts roughly 25 minutes.

 Mt.
 Hood Adventure, located 13 miles east of Whispering Woods Resort, along US 26 E/Mt.
-Hood Hwy. in Government Camp has the only permit in the area to rent and deliver snowmobiles to the starting point as well as give tours.
-Call the Mt.
-Hood Adventure headquarters at: 503-715-2175 to reserve your snow mobile or schedule a guided snow mobile tour.
+Hood Hwy. in Government Camp, has the only permit in the area to rent and deliver snowmobiles to the starting point, as well as give tours.
+Call or visit the Mt.
+Hood Adventure headquarters at: 503-715-2175 to reserve your snow mobile or schedule a guided tour.

-Trillium Lake Snow Trails: 13 miles east of Whispering Woods in Government Camp, trail heads are right in the camp.
+Trillium Lake Snow Trails: located 15 miles east of Whispering Woods in Government Camp, trail heads are right in the camp.
 Dogs must be on leashes.

 Mt.
-Hood Meadows Nordic Center: located 24 miles east of Whispering Woods.
+Hood Meadows Nordic Center: located 24 miles east of Whispering Woods, along Hwy 35 about 7.5 miles north of hwy 26.
 No dogs or snowshoeing allowed.

 Cooper Spur Nordic Center: 35 miles northeast of Whispering Woods, Cooper Spur has separate trails for snowshoers.
 Dogs are not allowed.